-^a This document contains exploration results and historic exploration results as originally reported in fuller context in Saturn Metals Limited ASX Announcements, Quarterly Reports and Prospectus - as published on the Company's website.
+^(a) This document contains exploration results and historic exploration results as originally reported in fuller context in Saturn Metals Limited ASX Announcements, Quarterly Reports and Prospectus - as published on the Company's website.
 Saturn Metals Limited confirms that it is not aware of any new information or data that materially affects the information on results noted.
+Announcement dates referred to include but are not limited to: 19/11/2021, 27/01/2022 and 28/01/2022.

-Significant AC Drill Results (4m composite samples)
+Significant Regional Exploration AC Drill Results